 Metal planters leaking with rusty seams and rust through pin holes

-Within minutes of moving this fiberglass pot into the sun the surface temprature climbed to 125 degrees on a 84 degree day, while the “liner within a planter” concept in the planter behind it keeps the soil at no warmer than the temperature of the air.
+Within minutes of moving a fiberglass pot into the sun the surface temperature climbed to 125 degrees on a 84 degree day, while the “liner within a planter” concept in the wood planter behind it keeps the soil no warmer than the temperature of the air.

 These newly planted palms already show signs of stress in limited morning sun.
 The edges of the leaves turn brown and over- watering rots the heart out of the palm closest to the sunny side so it is lost.
 Sea Grapes are much heartier, but will eventually succumb.

 Only true low solar gain Low-E glazing, which is expensive, can block solar gain.
 Tinted glass is not enough on south- and west-facing exposures as you can see from these plants dying on a balcony and on the streets.

 Even the browning palm (above top) in the ceramic pot, which has some measure of evaporative cooling when wet, suffers heat stress.
 The Robellini palm (above bottom) had no chance of survival.
 It has lost the two east facing trunks even though the fiberglass pot is in the afternoon shade of the parapet wall.

-Here you are looking south west so the building shades the planters in the morning, then full sun for about 2 hours and then the low parapat shades the planters all afternoon.
+Here you are looking south west so the building shades the planters in the morning, then full sun for about 2 hours and then the low parapet shades the planters all afternoon.

 Condo Boards and building management are understandably reluctant to let residents have more than a pot or two outside on a balcony that can be brought in when it rains.While rooftops generally have drainage, it’s not usually where you need it, so they too have issues when creating a landscaped or green roof, even on a limited scale.